Excepticon/excepticon-docs/articles/getting-started/wpf.md

 ### 2. Initialize the ExcepticonSdk

-In App.xaml.cs, intialize the `ExcepticonSdk` with you project's ApiKey:
+In App.xaml.cs, intialize the `ExcepticonSdk` with you project's API Key:

-Example:

 ```        csharp
 public partial class App : Application